scoulomb/dns-config/README.md

 Cleaner to set https.
 But if inbound only http, https will not work this is why we define the 2 (http+https).

+This creates behind the scene of a SSL certificate per redirection (free purchase to be confirmed by mail).

 ### Dry run

+(wait after configuration applied)

 - http://coulombel.it
 - http://www.coulombel.it